uoftastro/uoftastro.github.io/README.md

   U of T runs a work study program to hire undergraduates over the Fall/Winter and Summer semesters.
 Students must be enrolled in courses over the work study period.
 Project descriptions are solicited in June for Fall/Winter semesters, and in Feb/March for Summer semesters.
 The application is open, so this program is not suited to hiring a specific student.
 Selected projects receive funding for 70% of the student pay, with the supervisor contributing the rest.

-  More information on project descriptions and deadlines can be found here: https://clnx.utoronto.ca/staff-faculty/wspublic.htm
+  More information on project descriptions and deadlines can be found on the [work study page](https://clnx.utoronto.ca/staff-faculty/wspublic.htm).
 * **Casual employment**

   Casual employment is not encouraged as there are often issues with unionisation or visa requirements etc. Contact Department Admin or the faculty slack channel if you have specific questions.